-AAUW Announces Acquisition of $tart $mart and Work $mart
+AAUW Announces Acquisition of Start Smart and Work SmartSeptember 04, 2014

 Making systemic changes for fair pay takes time — and AAUW is proud to be working on the issue.
 But we also want to give women the tools to empower themselves right now.
-That’s why AAUW is excited to announce our acquisition of the WAGE Project’s signature programs, $tart $mart and Work $mart.
+That’s why AAUW is excited to announce our acquisition of the WAGE Project’s signature programs, Start Smart and Work Smart.
 These workshops empower college and professional women to negotiate better salaries and benefits.

 “We have seen the contribution these workshops can make to the paychecks of women in their working lives,” said AAUW CEO Linda D. Hallman, CAE.
 “Our members are eager to deliver the workshops throughout the country.
 Tapping the energy and commitment of our members and supporters, AAUW intends to lead American women to wage equity.”